Dust evolution with MUPPI in cosmological volumes: Results

 In the above formula, $M_\text{c}$ is the cold mass of the MP particle, $f_\text{mol}$ its molecular fraction, and $t_\text{dyn,c}$ is the cold gas dynamical time.
 The factor $f_*(\text{DTG})$ represents the star formation efficiency of the molecular clouds.
-In previous MUPPI works, and in the fiducial model here, it has a constant and quite low value ($f_*=0.02$).
-The model EFFDSG adopts instead the following dependence on the dust-to-gas (DTG) ratio of the particle:
+In previous MUPPI works, and in the fiducial model here, the same equation is used, but with a constant and quite low value for $f_*=0.02$.
+The model effDTG adopts instead the following dependence on the \revdue{DTG} ratio of the particle: